AmmarMian/numerical_optimization/content/docs/practical_labs/environment.md

 ---

 🎉 **You're all set!** Your lab environment is ready for numerical optimization adventures.
-If you encounter any issues during setup, don't hesitate to ask for help during class or on the course forum.
+If you encounter any issues during setup, don't hesitate to ask for help during class or by mail.